Add Liquidity to a Solana Token on Raydium

 Warning: Deposit at the current price ratio.
 Be aware of impermanent loss.
 You receive LP tokens (or a CLMM position); redeem later to withdraw.

-Adding liquidity means depositing both tokens in the correct ratio.
-You receive LP tokens representing your share of the pool.
+Adding liquidity means depositing both tokens at the current pool ratio.
+For many AMM and CPMM pools you may receive LP tokens representing your share.

 💡 Test on Devnet

-Switch to Devnet mode to add liquidity to solana token on devnet and test the process before using Mainnet.
+Switch to Devnet mode to test the add-liquidity flow before Mainnet.

 Important Notes